 It carries a great disadvantage, especially if one uses it as an investment.
-Modified full life insurers actually take a lot longer to accumulate the cash value compared to the total life.
+Modified full term life insurers actually take a lot longer to accumulate the cash value compared to the total life.
 As well as allowing you to customize the policy to meet your specific needs.
 Eliminating the price of coverage you do not need.

-Qualified Premium Total Life Insurance.
+Qualified Premium Total Term Life Insurance.
 A form of modified life insurance that provides annual increases in premiums for a constant nominal amount of insurance during a defined preliminary period, with the aim of making down payments more affordable.

-A type of comprehensive life policy designed for people who want more life coverage than they can currently afford.
+A type of comprehensive term life policy designed for people who want more life coverage than they can currently afford.
 They pay a lower premium rate that gradually increases over the first three to five years and then remains constant throughout the life of the policy.

 Pros of the whole life modified